 Now that you have a better idea of what you will need to pay over a four-year period when your child attends college, there are a number of available options, including:

-- Borrow: You could borrow the funds by increasing your mortgage or taking on a loan at the time your son or daughter starts college, but why not save some money instead of paying interest?
+- Borrow: You could borrow the funds by increasing your mortgage or taking on a loan at the time your son or daughter starts college.
+If you are interested in a personal loan, visit our curated list of top lenders.

 - Prepaid tuition plans: If you have the funds available now to pay for your child's future college tuition, then you can do so — but at today's price.
 Alternatively, you can just pay for a portion of the program's fees.